DimitryGonzales/DimitryGonzales.github.io/README.md

 # 🌐 Dimitry's Website

-Personal website with **Material You**-inspired colors, designed to be dynamic, adaptive, and visually consistent.
+Personal website with **Material You**-inspired colors.
 It serves as a showcase of who I am as a programmer and developer, bringing together my experiences, projects, and growth, all in one place.

 <br>